APPELLATE LAW UPDATE

-SUPREME COURT: The California Supreme Court granted review in the following two matters that may be of interest to attorneys practicing insurance law.
+SUPREME COURT: The California Supreme Court did not publish any recent decisions regarding insurance law, but it did order further briefing in one case that may be of interest to counsel practicing insurance law and related issues.

 COURT OF APPEAL: The California Court of Appeal recently published the following decisions that may be of interest to attorneys practicing insurance law:

 1. The Workers’ Compensation Appeals Board does not have exclusive jurisdiction over an employer’s insurance breach of contract and bad faith claim stemming from a workers’ compensation insurer’s alleged wrongful cancellation of its policy, even where the allegedly injured employee is the sole shareholder of the insured employer.
 (Edward Carey Constn.
 Co. v State Compensation Ins.
 Fund (Mar.
 25, 2011, published April 20, 2011, A128047) __ Cal.App.4th __ [2011 WL 1102808] [First Dist., Div.
 One].)

 2. An insurer defending its insured under a reservation of rights who accepts a reasonable settlement within policy limits, after giving the insured the opportunity to take over the defense or waive a claim of bad faith based on refusal to settle, may seek reimbursement of the settlement amount from the insured if coverage is found not to exist regardless whether the insured had “adequate” time to evaluate the settlement offer.
 (American Modern Home Ins.
 Co.
 (April 8, 2011, G042799) __ Cal.App.4th __ [2011 WL 1334959] [Fourth Dist., Div.
 Three].)